cadia-lvl/tts_data/README.md

 ##  `x2i_tools.py`
 This file contains multiple methods for easily mapping between XSAMPA and IPA and is highly coupled to the work that was performed.

-## `token_tools.py`
+## `utt_tools.py`
-This file contains methods for parsing and normalizing text tokens from the following datasets:
+This file contains methods for parsing and normalizing text utterances from the following datasets:
 * ivona
 * Gullstadall
 * The Hljodbokasafn TTS dataset